tpwres/teczki-polskiego-wrestlingu/content/e/2023-07-16-ptw-x-ryucon.md

 #### Recap

-* Syriusz Dziedzic was previously kidnapped and held captive by Sinister.
+* [Syriusz Dziedzic](@/w/dziedzic.md) was previously kidnapped and held captive by [Sinister](@/w/sinister.md).
 In this return, he became Sinister's ally, with a new look, theme song and a more aggressive moveset.
-* In a post-match interview, Sinister answered all questions on behalf of Dziedzic, without allowing him to speak.
+* In a post-match interview, [Sinister](@/w/sinister.md) answered all questions on behalf of [Dziedzic](@/w/dziedzic.md), without allowing him to speak.
 Sinister announced that the next [Underground show](@/e/2023-07-30-ptw-underground-16.md) is when Dziedzic's baptism is going to be held.
 * [Vic Golden](@/w/vic-golden.md) came alone, without the support of [Gabriel Queen](@/w/gabriel-queen.md).
-* [Karol "Iskra" Górski](@/w/iskra.md) came out to challenge [Diana](@/w/diana-strong.md) to a match on the next Underground show.
+* [Karol "[Iskra](@/w/iskra.md)" Górski](@/w/iskra.md) came out to challenge [Diana](@/w/diana-strong.md) to a match on the next Underground show.
 * After [Samson](@/w/samson.md)'s match, he was attacked by Sinister and his allies.
-Marcelito tried to make a save, but got beaten down as well.
-Lights went out, Nano Lopez entered with a steel chair and successfully makes a save.
+[Marcelito](@/w/marcelito.md) tried to make a save, but got beaten down as well.
+Lights went out, [Nano Lopez](@/w/nano-lopez.md) entered with a steel chair and successfully makes a save.
-* Puncher came out to insult manga fans and culture, and tried burning manga books in a bucket full of gasoline.
+* [Puncher](@/w/puncher.md) came out to insult manga fans and culture, and tried burning manga books in a bucket full of gasoline.
 Some of the gasoline spilled out and burned the ring, a crewmember extinguished the fire.
-* Wiktor Longman interrupted Pan Pawłowski.
+* [Wiktor Longman](@/w/wiktor-longman.md) interrupted Pan Pawłowski.
 He confirmed cutting ties with John "Bad Bones" Klinger, and proclaimed loyalty to Pawłowski.
 This storyline saw its conclusion months later at [PTW#5 Gold Rush](@/e/2024-02-03-ptw-5-gold-rush.md).
-* The tag team championship defense was a no-contest due to an intervention by Legia Łysych ([Olgierd](@/w/olgierd.md) & Marco Hammers) with Vic Golden.
+* The tag team championship defense was a no-contest due to an intervention by Legia Łysych ([Olgierd](@/w/olgierd.md) & [Marco Hammers](@/w/marco-hammers.md)) with [Vic Golden](@/w/vic-golden.md).
 The champions retained.
 Both teams chased off the heels.
 Show ended with babyfaces standing tall.

 #### One-time entrance themes